 - Be Mindful of Alcohol and Tobacco: Both alcohol and tobacco contain elements that are harmful to your oral health.
 They dry out the mouth of saliva and expose soft tissues to harmful chemicals.
 Alcoholic drinks can also contain a lot of sugar, which feeds cavity-causing bacteria.

 - Oral Cancer Screenings: This stage in life is when we’ll start screening for oral cancer as well.
 Oral cancer can manifest in different ways, but most commonly as lumps under the skin or as red and white lesions.
 During routine hygiene visits, we’ll check the area around your neck and jaw for any warning signs.

 - Cosmetic and Restorative Treatments Available: Adults can also qualify for specialized treatments.
-Cosmetic procedures can freshen up and whiten your smile.
+At Diane W. Sherman, DMD, we offer a range of cosmetic procedures can freshen up and whiten your smile.
 Restorative treatments can restore functionality to damaged teeth.
 These treatments combined can give you a whole smile makeover.

-- Dental Devices Available: If you have lost one or more teeth, there are options available to replace these lost teeth.
-With Dr. Diane W. Sherman, we have beautiful fixed bridges and custom crowns to help restore your smile fully.
+- Dental Devices Available: If you have lost one or more teeth, there are options available to replace missing teeth.
+In addition to bridges and dentures, our Encinitas dentist offers dental implants and implant supported restorations.
+Dr. Diane W. Sherman, we have beautiful fixed bridges and custom crowns to help restore your smile fully.

 - Invest in Easier Oral Care: If manual brushing is becoming more tiresome, trade in for an electric toothbrush.
 Sensitive teeth can be soothed with sensitivity toothpaste as well.